 Some VoIP providers offer more features based on existent Internet phone services.
 Check out teltub which is based on Google Voice.
 It allows you to use Google Voice’s free calls with your home phone system.

-For other residential VoIP service providers, look below.
+For other residential VoIP service providers, see above.